-Both of those ideas are based in a logical fallacy called post hoc ergo proctor hoc.
+Both of those ideas are based on a logical fallacy called post hoc ergo proctor hoc.
 Simply stated, it is using the conclusion to deduce the cause.
 Logic doesn’t work that way.

 The simple explanation is, such cannot know.
 It would be gross speculation exponentially more farfetched than trying to determine who wins the World Series in 2030.
 It’s not likely to be true at all.

-The same way, the tree was put there knowing Adam would eat.
+In the same way, the tree was put there knowing Adam would eat.
 It raises the same speculation about motive.
-A finite being cannot determine the motive of an the Infinite Being without Him revealing it.
+A finite being cannot determine the motive of the Infinite Being without Him revealing it.